MicrosoftDocs/SupportArticles-docs/support/power-platform/power-automate/administration/conditional-access-and-multi-factor-authentication-in-flow.md

 ### Effect 2 - Automatic connection creation failure

-If users don't sign in to Power Automate by using criteria that matches the policies, the automatic connection creation to first-party Microsoft services that are controlled by the conditional access policies fail.
-Users must manually create and authenticate the connections by using criteria that matches the conditional access policy of the service that they try to access.
+If users don't sign in to Power Automate by using criteria that match the policies, the automatic connection creation to first-party Microsoft services that are controlled by the conditional access policies fail.
+Users must manually create and authenticate the connections by using criteria that match the conditional access policy of the service that they try to access.
 This behavior also applies to 1-click templates that are created from the Power Automate portal.

 :::image type="content" source="media/conditional-access-and-multi-factor-authentication-in-flow/automatic-connection-creation-error.png" alt-text="Screenshot of the automatic connection creation error with AADSTS50076.":::